Systematic Intervention and Currency Risk Premia

 70 Pages Posted: 13 Feb 2018 Last revised: 8 Jan 2021

-Using data for the trades of 19 central banks intervening in currency markets, we show that leaning against the wind by individual central banks leads to "systematic intervention" in the aggregate central banking sector.
+Using data for the trades of 19 central banks intervening in currency markets, we show that stabilization policies by individual central banks lead to "systematic intervention" patterns.
 This systematic intervention is driven by and impacts on the same factors that drive currency excess returns: carry, momentum, value, and a dollar factor.
 The sensitivity of an individual central bank's intervention to these factors differs markedly across countries, with developed countries making a profit from intervention and emerging markets incurring large losses.

 Keywords: Foreign exchange intervention, Currency risk, Carry, Momentum, Value